Annual Technical Report 2004 on Patent Information Activities submitted by Poland (SCIT/ATR/PI/2004/PL)

 2. We continued co-operation with the EPO and patent offices in producing the optical discs CD-ROM PRECES with patent documentation of these countries and of Poland, preparing and transmitting data in an electronic form.

 VIII.
 Other relevant matters concerning education and training in, and promotion of, the use of patent information, including technical assistance to developing countries

 Training courses for national and foreign participants, use of audiovisual means

 Education and training with respect to patent information covered, among the others, the following items:

-• Members of the PPO’s staff participated in conferences, meetings and training courses organized in other countries by the international organization such as EPO (32 people).
-The courses focused on various issues such as: search and examination in various fields of technology, the European patent system, trademarks, industrial designs etc.
+• Members of the PPO’s staff participated in conferences, meetings and training courses organized in other countries by the international organization such as EPO (80 people).
+The courses focused on various issues such as: search and examination in various fields of technology, the European patent system, documentation, classification, patentability, business method and IT issues.

-• 7 lectures on the industrial property issues led by the Office’s staff.
+• 15 lectures on the industrial property issues led by the Office’s staff, participated by 535 people

 Promotional activities (seminars, exhibitions, visits, advertising, etc.)